guipadua/NTratch/README.md

 # NTratch
-Exception flow and exception handling extractor for C# projects using .NET Compiler Platform (Roslyn).

 This is a command line tool that process static C# source code analysing all (try) catch blocks and outputs a CSV file with try-catch metadata and metric values.